 Glen Eden Primary School is a lively community made up of many cultures.
 We have an interest others cultural beliefs and practices.
 We continuously explore and share cultural experiences and cultural diversity in all our school programmes.
 Staff make a special effort to listen to and learn about the different cultures represented in our school.
 Families and community experts are invited to teach aspects of their culture.
 Staff are supported with high quality professional development and resources to support programmes.
 We recognize the particular status of Maori as tangata whenua, and provide access to, and positive examples of, Maori achievers.

 At Glen Eden Primary School we foster personal responsibility, creative problem solving and participation in decision making by encouraging emerging leadership at all levels, including parents, Board of Trustees, staff and children.
 We empower people to take on responsibility and develop systems to ensure that our school community is fully involved with decision making.

 Glen Eden Primary is a vibrant school where achievement is rewarded and both staff and students are encouraged to keep a healthy work/life balance.

-Our pou was carved in 2015 to celebrate our centenary, the carver was Sunnah Thompson (Te Kawerau-a-maki) and the main figure on the pou is Tiriwa.
+Our pou was carved in 2015 to celebrate our centenary.
+The carver was Sunnah Thompson (Te Kawerau a Maki) and the figure on the pou is Tiriwa.

-On the base of the carving are birds and animals from the Waitakere area.
+On the base of the pou are birds and animals from the Waitakere area.